-One of the best parts of my job is getting involved with schools and helping to spread the buzz of A Thread Running Through, a fantastic anthology of student's creative writing and illustrations - all related in some way to themes, locations, characters or ideas from Secrets of the Tombs.
+One of the best parts of my job is getting involved with schools and helping to spread the buzz of reading and creative writing.
+A Thread Running Through, a fantastic anthology of student's creative writing and illustrations - all related in some way to themes, locations, characters or ideas from Secrets of the Tombs.
 The work covers all sorts of genres from horror to rom com, and formats from poems to short stories and even play scripts.
 Ranging from immortality to archaeology, from exploration to discovery, from skeletons to curses, from love to friendship to treachery and back again, there's truly something for everyone in this book - and you'd be amazed at some of the new adventures Cleo and Ryan find themselves facing!

 reading and writing for pleasure.
 I'm especially proud of having been Author in Residence at Litcham School in Norfolk this year, where we've been working together to produce

 A great deal of work over the year culminated in a truly beautiful book (with a cover brilliant designed by one of the students, Fred Foulkes), which we launched with a special assembly and a party in June.
 It was a wonderful day and really exciting to see the students enjoying that magical feeling of seeing their work in print and holding an actual copy of their actual book in their hands.

 Huge congratulations to everyone who contributed, and a big thank you to all the school staff who were so helpful, to Swaffham Rotary Club for supporting the project, and most of all to Cathy Berry, Litcham School librarian, who make the whole thing happen and worked so hard to see it through.

 To tell you more about the project and to make sure I include all the thank you's, I've copied my foreword to the anthology in full at the end of this post.